Baizho/surface-typing-lab/README.md

 | Training data   | 1 session    | Months, 10 participants   |

-The top-5 result means the correct word appears in the top 5 predictions in all but 5 out of 264 test cases — a retry rate of 1.9%.
-Direct comparison with the paper's 6.45% should account for the smaller vocabulary; harder vocabulary increases ambiguity.
+The top-5 result means the correct word appears in the top 5 predictions in all but 5 out of 264 test cases - a retry rate of 1.9%.
+Direct comparison with the paper's 6.45% should account for the smaller vocabulary because harder vocabulary increases ambiguity and also the paper generalized to 10 participants that could have different IKT pattern.

 ---